Rings of power operations for Morava E-theories are Koszul: The relation between standard resolutions

-where the map is the one induced by projection $\pi\colon X\times S\ra X$.
-For lack of a better name, we will call this the \dfn{transitive $E$-homology} of the $\Sigma_m$-space $X$.
-The functor $Q$ is not a homology theory; however, it does take finite coproducts of $\Sigma_m$-spaces to direct sums.
+Note that the functor $Q$ is not a homology theory; however, it does take finite coproducts of $\Sigma_m$-spaces to direct sums.
 The name comes from the fact that $Q$ only sees $\Sigma_m$-orbits with transitive isotropy, according to the following proposition.